WICG/trust-token-api/README.md

 ### Extension: iframe Activation

 Some resources requests are performed via iframes or other non-Fetch-based methods.
-One extension to support such use cases would be the addition of a `trustToken` attribute to iframes that includes the parameters specified in the Fetch API.
-This would allow an RR to be sent with an iframe by setting an attribute of `trustToken="{type:'private-state-token',version:1,operation:'send-redemption-record',issuer:<issuer>,refreshPolicy:'refresh'}"`.
+One extension to support such use cases would be the addition of a `privateToken` attribute to iframes that includes the parameters specified in the Fetch API.
+This would allow an RR to be sent with an iframe by setting an attribute of `privateToken="{type:'private-state-token',version:1,operation:'send-redemption-record',issuer:<issuer>,refreshPolicy:'refresh'}"`.

 ## Privacy Considerations